ztz1989/software-switches/README.md

   -device virtio-net-pci,mac=00:00:00:00:00:02,netdev=mynet2,mrg_rxbuf=off \
   -net user,hostfwd=tcp::10020-:22 -net nic

-In this example, we configure a VM instance with 2 virtual network interfaces, each of which uses the [vhost-user](https://access.redhat.com/solutions/3394851) protocol (in client mode) to exchange packets with software switches running on  the host.
+In this example, we configure a VM instance with 2 virtual network interfaces, each of which uses the [vhost-user](https://access.redhat.com/solutions/3394851) protocol to exchange packets with software switches running on the host.
 The ${VHOST_SOCK_DIR} contains the UNIX sockets used for communication with the software virtual switch running on the host machine.
 The communication is only possible if the software switch uses exactly the same UNIX sockets in its local configuration.
 To isolate multiple instances of VMs and virtual switches on the same host, we use taskset utility to pin the VM to a specific set of cores.
 In the last line, we configure a host forwarding rule as a shortcut to access the VM from local host, so as to avoid the stochastic foreground output of Centos in the terminal.
 To use this, just open another terminal and run: ssh root@localhost -p 10020, and login with the same password.

 #### Install DPDK from source, detailed instructions can be found from DPDK official website (https://doc.dpdk.org/guides/linux_gsg/build_dpdk.html).